North American Confederacy: History

 Thomas Jefferson successfully leads an abolitionist movement that brings a peaceful end to slavery in 1820.
 Jefferson is also responsible for developing new systems of weights and measures (metric inches and pounds, among others) in 1800.
 He also devises a new calendar system to honor the birth of liberty as the old year 1776 becomes Year Zero, Anno Liberati's (Latin for Year of Liberation).
 When Jefferson first proposes the new calendar system in 1796, he originally marks it as Gallatin's ascension to the presidency.
 However, Gallatin protests that the real revolution was in 1776 and that the Federalist period should be regarded as an aberration and that commemorating, even by implication, the overthrowing and execution of George Washington might set a hideous precedent (as Gallatin insisted that historians should still count Washington as the first President).
 Jefferson and Gallatin compromise and utilize 1776 as the new Year Zero.

-The absence of government interference creates a libertarian utopia where science and medicine advance at a significantly greater pace than in our baseline history.
+The absence of government interference creates a libertarian utopia where science and medicine advance at a pace significantly greater than in our baseline history.
 As Elisha Gray had already invented the telephone in 1867 (91 A.L.), Alexander Graham Bell instead develops a voder technology that allows chimpanzees, gorillas, orangutans, and other simians to communicate and prove they are sentient, and the greater primates are granted citizenship rights equivalent to all races of humans.
-Later on, in history, dolphins, porpoises, and orcas revealed their sentience and joined the land civilizations.
-In 1888 (102 A.L.), Thomas Edison invents electrically heated streets.
+Later on, dolphins, porpoises, and orcas revealed their sentience and joined the land civilizations.
+In 1888 (112 A.L.), Thomas Edison invents electrically heated streets.
 In 1947 (171 A.L.), colored television is invented.
 In 1993 (217 A.L.), mastodons are cloned back to life with frozen tissue.

 Presidents of the Old United States/North American Confederacy

 The Probability Broach includes a timeline for the history of the United States which comprises a listing of those who followed Washington and Gallatin as the Presidents.
 In this history, the United States merges with several other North American nations to form the North American Confederacy in 1893.
 From that point, the individuals listed here are considered Presidents of the NAC.
-Many of these individuals are prominent in the history of either anarchism or libertarianism and are the following:
+Many of these individuals are prominent in the history of either anarchism or libertarianism, and they are the following: